m7a/lo-maenmpc/README.md

 ~~~

 Here, you can find three rows all in the same format:
-Samplerate:Bit Depth:Channels.
+Samplerate:Bit depth:Channels.
 If any of this information is not available it is
 shown as spaces or underscores.
 The meaning of the three lines is as follows:

  1. Song: Audio data assigned to the current song per MPD database.